jvanbockryck/nem-catapult-metadata-proposal/README.md

 This is a list of potential  NEM conditions:

 > * **"nem:isRequired"**: A transaction will be triggered only of a metadata value is provided
-> * **"nem:isUnique"**: A tranasction will be triggered if a metadata value is unique accross all transactions containing the same metadata.
+> * **"nem:isUnique"**: A transaction will be triggered if a metadata value is unique across all transactions containing the same metadata.
 This also means that if a new transaction contains the same metadata value, that new transaction will be blocked.
 > * **"nem:mayBeEmpty"**: A transaction will be triggered if a metadata value is empty
 > * **"nem:enumeration"**: A transaction will be triggered if a metadata value is one - and only one - of the enumeration values

-The defaul value for the boolean types is "false" and no business logic will be executed.
+The default value for the boolean types is "false" and no business logic will be executed.
-The account holder that puts these conditions on a metadata property has the entention of using the business logic, so will set their value to "true".
+The account holder that puts these conditions on a metadata property has the intention of using the business logic, so will set their value to "true".

 ## NEM Catapult account alias as metadata
 The documentations on the upcoming COW NEM Catapult contains the concept of "account alias" (https://github.com/nemtech/nem2-docs/blob/cow/source/concepts/namespace.rst).